AD-Archer/Nixos/README.md

 *   Switched to the NixOS default firewall, refactoring the configuration file from `ufw.nix` to `firewall.nix`.
 *   Improved the reliability of the backup service by explicitly ensuring `bash` and `git` are available in its PATH.
 *   Recorded numerous automated backups and several manual checkpoints throughout the day.

+#### Part 14

+Here's a brief summary of the changes for today's NixOS flake log:

+*   Switched to the NixOS default firewall, renaming `ufw.nix` to `firewall.nix`.
+*   Ensured the backup service has `bash` and `git` in its PATH for proper operation.
+*   Numerous automatic and manual backup checkpoints were recorded throughout the day.